anish9/Fashion-AI-segmentation/README.md

 # NOTE:
-***This verison has been upgraded, a new deep learning model has been provided(works only on full body and top wear clothes) has been released.
+***This repository has been upgraded, a new deep learning model has been provided(works only on full body and top wear clothes) has been released.
 Algorithm migration has been carried for the ease segmentation in version1.1***

 # Version 1.1
 ![results](https://github.com/anish9/Fashion-AI-segmentation/blob/master/result/collage.png)